 When light particles and reflections are calculated with RTX, the engine takes into consideration the material from which the surfaces it reflects light off of are made.
 So for example, effects are rendered in a different manner if the reflecting surface is water when compared to glass.
 Likewise, the light will look different when it hits a marble floor and sand.

 Below is a tech demo for ray tracing capabilities as showcased for Battlefield V at CES 2019.

-Of course, it would be dishonest to say that what we’re getting with RTX cards is the same as what Pixar used in their animation.
+Of course, it would be misleading to say that what we’re getting with RTX cards is the same as what Pixar used in their animation.
 Although there aren’t those illusions used to properly render lighting effects, there are certain tricks used to lower the computational requirement.

 The player’s camera will trace a path through a single pixel to whatever object is behind that pixel and to the light source.
-Ray tracing also takes into consideration if the object’s exposure to light slightly disturbed or even completely obstructed.
+Ray tracing also takes into consideration if the object’s exposure to light is slightly disturbed or even completely obstructed.
 Below is a great visual representation of how that works.

 This is accomplished using a bounding volume hierarchy traversal which, as the name suggests, is an algorithm for traversing a BVH tree structure.
 Although this greatly reduces the computational requirement, there is still a very noticeable surplus there.

 GPUs that don’t have additional ray tracing hardware (any non-RTX cards), would be required to use shaders which would lead to a tremendous bottleneck.

 Enter RT cores.